awaqqas/Module-2/README.md

-# Refactor VBA code and measure performance**
+# Refactor VBA code and measure performance
-Purpose: Refactoring a stock analysis code to determine the type of stocks are worth investing into from the years 2017 and 2018.
+**Purpose**: Refactoring a stock analysis code to determine the type of stocks are worth investing into from the years "2017" and "2018".
 Code was refactored to ensure it ran faster while porviding accurate 'return' infomation on each stock.
-Dataset: Lists of 12 different stocks was provided in 2 separate sheets denoted by year "2017" and "2018".
+**Dataset:** Lists of 12 different stocks was provided in 2 separate sheets denoted by year "2017" and "2018".
 Analysis:
-Prior to refactoring the code, the code was copied from 'green_Stocks' file where first few lines of the code acted as the basis for the code: startTime and endTime were intialized at the beginning to capture the time it took for the code to run on both '2017' and '2018' datasheets.
+Prior to refactoring the code, the code was copied from 'green_Stocks' file where first few lines of the code acted as the basis for the code:

+    startTime and endTime were intialized at the beginning to capture the time it took for the code to run on both '2017' and '2018' datasheets.
 	Sub AllStocksAnalysisRefactored()
     Dim startTime As Single
     Dim endTime  As Single
     yearValue = InputBox("What year would you like to run the analysis on?")

     startTime = Timer